08 October 2012

 Now in its fifth year, the Clayton Utz LAUNCH Art Award (formerly known as the LAUNCH: Clayton Utz Travelling Arts Scholarship) is a $10,000 prize available to Queensland-based or artists with a strong connection to Queensland, working in any medium.

 Since its launch, the Clayton Utz LAUNCH Art Award has helped both emerging and established artists, including Queensland photographic artist Kate Bernauer (2011 winner), Haruka Sawa (2010 Winner), and Gemma Smith (2009 Winner) to further their careers.

 Clayton Utz would like to acknowledge and thank Lethbridge Gallery for managing this year's Award.
-The gallery's Brett Lethbridge said: "We are delighted to co-ordinate the Clayton Utz art prize particularly as it promotes and encourages local Queensland artists and introduces them to an audience they wouldn’t normally engage with − a mutually beneficial meeting of arts and law."
+The gallery's director Brett Lethbridge said: "We are delighted to co-ordinate the Clayton Utz art prize particularly as it promotes and encourages local Queensland artists and introduces them to an audience they wouldn’t normally engage with − a mutually beneficial meeting of arts and law."